 Policies to combat fraud, theft, bribery and corruption are in place, not only in order to protect public finance, but also to ensure the veracity of the statutory rolls, lists and registers that the Assessor & ERO is required to provide.
 The Assessor and ERO has direct contact with Police Scotland at a local and national level through an allocated Single Point of Contact, the SAA and the Electoral Management Board for Scotland.
-IT resilience and effectiveness continued to be improved during 2023/24.
-Close collaboration with Aberdeenshire Council's IT team has seen them taking responsibility for managing the Board's IT infrastructure and providing IT support to users.
+IT resilience and effectiveness continued to be improved during 2024/25.
+Close collaboration with Aberdeenshire Council's IT team has continued and they now have the responsibility for managing the Board's IT infrastructure and providing IT support to users.